kanisterio/kanister/design/kanister-kopia-integration.md

 This document proposes all the changes required within Kanister to use [Kopia](https://kopia.io/) as the primary backup and restore tool.

+## Problems

+Kanister offers an in-house capability to perform backup and restore using some operation-specific Functions like BackupData, RestoreData, etc.
+Although, they are much easier to use and significantly improve the user experience of Blueprint authors, these Functions have a lot of issues.

+Few of those problems are;
+1. They do not encrypt in-flight data during transfer
+2. The backup data at-rest on the cloud stores are not secure
+3. Operations are slow compared to other tools in the market

+Therefore, they are not ideally recommended to be used for protecting application data.

+Instead, we make use of v2 Blueprints whose phases call a `kando` utility to perform data snapshots.
+This tool internally executes `Kopia` commands to manage backups in the cloud.

+This approach is again not a robust solution because;
+1. We have to create a separate kopia profile and use it within kando command to pass necessary kopia server info
+2. We have to follow the correct kando command syntax in the Blueprint while backing up and mention `--output-name` in the Action outputArtifacts
+3. Kopia errors are not logged when kando commands fail in the acion phase

 ## Introducing Kopia

 Kopia is a powerful, cross-platform tool for managing encrypted backups in the cloud.